blbadger/blbadger.github.io/language-discreteness.md

  criticize231 SOFTWARE trunkmatically
 ```

+and therefore we conclude that it is not the sequential characteristic of language that is the cause of poor input representation.

 ### Is the trained word to token embedding to blame

-For the direct input generation method introduced above, this can be implemented by simply swapping the weight matrix of the word-token embedding with an untrained model's version of the same.
+It might also be wondered whether the loss of input representation ability during training is due to the model learning a poorly conditioned token embedding transformation.
+We can test this hypothesis by replacing the trained token embedding transformation with a non-trained one, and for the direct input generation method earlier on this page this can be implemented by simply swapping the weight matrix of the word-token embedding with an untrained model's version of the same.

 ```python
 class InputGPT(nn.Module):